Code of Ethics for Antiracist White Allies

 Organizing matters.
 If we are not fighting against police brutality, against environmental dumping in communities of color, or for affirmative action, for immigrant rights, for access to health care, or for antiracist policies and practices within our own institutions and communities, what are we modeling?
 How are we learning?
 What informs our work?
 Can we be accountable to communities of color if we are not politically involved ourselves in some aspect of antiracist struggle?

 9. Stay Connected to White Folks, Too

 Base-building matters.
-In addition to our roles in active solidarity with people of color, white people involved racial justice work also need to reach out to other white people to broaden the base of antiracist white people.
+In addition to our roles in active solidarity with people of color, white people involved in racial justice work also need to reach out to other white people to broaden the base of antiracist white people.
 Unless we do the latter, we fall short in our accountability.
 Accountability means showing up, not just with ourselves, but with more white people each time.

 10. Connect antiracism understanding to current political struggles, and provide suggestions or avenues for white people to get involved

 Accessibility matters.
 We can connect the participants in our networks, classes, and trainings to opportunities for ongoing political work.
 We can bring current grassroots political struggles into our activism, education, and organizing by addressing the issues that people of color tell us most directly affect their lives.
 We can give tools and resources for getting involved in the issues the participants identify as most immediate for them, whether those be public policy issues such as immigration, affirmative action, welfare, or health care; or workplace, neighborhood, and community issues, such as jobs, education, violence, and toxic waste.
 After contact with us, people who we come into contact with should be able to connect directly and get involved with specific current struggles led by individuals and groups with a clear antiracist analysis.